Use the search to find what you are looking for

 Penny pic

-Professor Penelope Schofield BSc (Hons) PhD MAPS is professor of Health Psychology, Swinburne University of Technology; and Honorary Principle Research Fellow, Department of Cancer Experiences Research, Peter MacCallum Cancer Centre, Melbourne, Australia, where she is the lead investigator for the Australian national collaborative CUP cohort study: ‘SUPER’.
+Professor Penelope Schofield BSc (Hons) PhD MAPS.
+As professor of Health Psychology, Swinburne University, and Research Fellow, Department of Cancer Experiences Research, Peter MacCallum Cancer Centre, Penny has led a number of CUP projects and has been a significant contributor to the Australian collaborative CUP cohort study: ‘SUPER’.

 HSW